Halifax Stanfield International Airport: Construction and early years

 Construction of the new airport began in November 1955.
 The runways were built by Diamond Construction of Halifax.
 The modernist terminal building was designed by Gilleland and Strutt, an architecture firm which previously designed a similar-looking terminal at Ottawa.

 The new airport was substantially completed in June 1960, and a temporary licence for daytime visual flight rules (VFR) operations was issued that month.
 An opening gala was held on Dominion Day of 1960, the same day a licence permitting full operations was issued.
-At 4:50 am on August 1, 1960 the first airplane landed there, a Vickers Viscount running the Trans-Canada Airlines Flight 400 between Montreal and Newfoundland.
+At 4:50 am on 1 August 1960 the first airplane landed there, a Vickers Viscount running the Trans-Canada Airlines Flight 400 between Montreal and Newfoundland.
 It was piloted by Halifax native W.E.
 Barnes.
 The first overseas flight arrived an hour later, travelling from London en route to Montreal.
-The airport was formally inaugurated on September 10, 1960, by the Minister of Transport, George Hees.
-The ultimate cost of construction was about $18 million.
+The airport was formally inaugurated on 10 September 1960, by the Minister of Transport, George Hees.
+The cost of construction was about $18 million.

 Passenger numbers grew steadily during the first few decades of operation.
 The passenger terminal was substantially renovated in 1966.
 A 5000 sqm passenger terminal extension opened in July 1976, which saw the installation of the airport's first three air bridges.
 New temporary passenger walkways were constructed in 1988 to serve regional carriers.
 By 1990, approximately 2,500,000 passengers passed through the airport annually, up from about 180,000 when it first opened.
 A 400 sqm southern expansion was opened in December 1994 by Minister of Transport Doug Young, while the check-in area was expanded in 1998.

 Owing to the National Airports Policy, announced in 1994, the Halifax International Airport Authority (HIAA) was founded in November 1995.
-Management of the airport was officially passed from Transport Canada to HIAA on February 1, 2000.
+Management of the airport was officially passed from Transport Canada to HIAA on 1 February 2000.